-3.1.
-Overview of methods and results
+3.1 Overview of Methods and Results

 In our framework, we need P systems which work in a deterministic manner.
-A general slogan of parallel computing is that "parallelism can simulate non-determinism" - but this is not always a trivial matter, for instance, because in general it requests to use an exponential space, which should be systematically explored.
+A general slogan of parallel computing is that "parallelism can simulate nondeterminism" - but this is not always a trivial matter, for instance, because in general it requests to use an exponential space, which should be systematically explored.
 Here we do not follow this idea, but we directly look for ways to construct P systems which behave deterministically.
 We have already noted that usually in membrane computing area one does not pay (too much) attention to determinism.
 Specifically, in most - if not all - proofs dealing with the computing power of generative P systems one uses non-deterministic systems.
-Deterministic systems appear in several papers on accepting P systems dealing with complexity matters (see Ibarra (2004, in press), the corresponding chapter from Păun (2002) or the book (Pérez-Jiménez et al., 2002)); sometimes, in this case one also allows a certain degree of non-determinism, providing the system is confluent (after a phase which we do not care about, the computations should converge to a common path, which always halts).
+Deterministic systems appear in several papers on accepting P systems dealing with complexity matters (see [30,31], the corresponding chapter from [47] or the book [53]); sometimes, in this case one also allows a certain degree of non-determinism, providing the system is confluent (after a phase which we do not care about, the computations should converge to a common path, which always halts).